-MICROSOFT COMPUTER APPLICATIONS
+CAP 101 MICROSOFT COMPUTER APPLICATIONS

-Students will use a personal computer to demonstrate basic skills in Windows, Word, Excel, Access, and PowerPoint.
-Students will describe safe technology practices, use the tools within the BTC learning management system, and demonstrate file management techniques.
-For off-campus work, a Windows-based computer is required.
+General computer skills are important for students and employees.
+In this course, students will use a personal computer to demonstrate basic skills in Windows and Microsoft Word, Excel, Access, PowerPoint, and Outlook.
+Students will describe safe technology practices, use the tools within the BTC learning management system, demonstrate file management techniques, and demonstrate proper keyboarding techniques.

-Prerequisite(s): ACCUPLACER Classic Reading (71) or higher OR ACCUPLACER NextGen Reading (247) or higher OR RDG 085 with a C or higher OR Instructor permission.
+Prerequisite(s): ACCUPLACER Reading (247) or higher OR RDG 085 with a C or higher.